 As many of you know, I’m heading to Las Vegas with my husband and my best friends next month….and we’re stoked!

 I know what you’re thinking.
 Las Vegas is the epitome of consumerism and financial irresponsibility, and frugality writers who believe what they preach just don’t belong there.
 But you’re wrong.
 I do belong in Las Vegas.
 Why?
 Because I love people-watching.
 I like having a gin-n-tonic or five and being able to carry them around in the street.
 I also like gambling.
 Sue me.

 Before you call me a huge hypocrite, please hear me out.
-We haven’t gambled since the last time we went to Las Vegas three years ago, and only do it on special occasions.
+We haven’t gambled since the last time we went to Las Vegas three years ago, and we only do it on special occasions.
 Plus, we always limit ourselves to $100 each and don’t ask for more once it’s gone.
 It’s still fun though, even with such a small amount to play with.
 Greg likes to play craps and will literally play for hours.
 The last time we were in Vegas, he played with some random woman until the early morning.
 And well, I left his ass there.
 Craps may be fun to play, but it’s boring as hell to watch.